exoplatform/exo-documentation/docs/GettingStarted.rst

 |image156|

-Then type your News Title and content in the appropriate fields and click on Post button
+Once all fields are filled, click on the Post button to post the News in the space's activity stream.

 The article is shared into the space's activity stream.